imageio/imageio/docs/reference/core_v3.rst

 - ``index`` (reading only): The index of the ndimage to read, if the format supports storing more than one (GIF, multi-page TIFF, video, etc.).

-Additional `kwargs` are specific to the plugin being used and we can find a list of available ones in the documentation of the specific plugin (where they are called parameters).
+Additional `kwargs` are specific to the plugin being used and you can find a list of available ones in the documentation of the specific plugin (where they are called parameters).
 A list of all available plugins can be found :ref:`here
-<supported_backends>`.
+<supported_backends>` and you can read more about ``plugin`` and ``index`` in
+the documentation of the respective function.

 .. _v3_advanced_usage: